City Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

 Chesapeake is one of Virginia's largest independent cities by both population (roughly 250,000) and land area.
-It was formed in 1963 by the merger of Norfolk County and the City of South Norfolk — both of which no longer exist as separate entities.
-Chesapeake borders Norfolk to the north, Virginia Beach to the east, and North Carolina (Currituck County) to the south.
-Its large geographic area and relatively lower population density than Norfolk or Virginia Beach create a more suburban character than its Hampton Roads neighbors.
+It was formed in 1963 by the merger of Norfolk County and the City of South Norfolk.
+Both predecessor jurisdictions no longer exist as separate entities.
+Chesapeake borders Norfolk to the north, Virginia Beach to the east, and Currituck County, North Carolina to the south.
+Its large geographic footprint and relatively lower population density than Norfolk or Virginia Beach give it a more suburban character than its Hampton Roads neighbors.

 Key takeaways